 This approach seems to repeatedly miss what the anthropologist Eduardo Kohn calls “ethnographic listening,” an active form of listening in which the practice itself transforms the ethnographer’s methods.
 If the artist and curator had embraced the openness Kohn proposes, could they have presented forest cosmologies in a way that truly embraces a potential for transformation?

-Perhaps the Biemann gets closest to transformation in two projects she created in collaboration with the Inga people: Devenir Universidad (2019–22) and Forest Mind (2021).
+Perhaps Biemann gets closest to transformation in two projects she created in collaboration with the Inga people: Devenir Universidad (2019–22) and Forest Mind (2021).
 The former is a series of videos, publications, and a web platform representing the collaboration between Biemann and political, cultural, and educational representatives of the Inga people from the southwest of Colombia.
 Biemann, her Inga colleagues, and other international collaborators developed the framework for an Indigenous university founded on Inga epistemological traditions.
 While Devenir Universidad engages in knowledge preservation by putting different epistemic traditions into dialogue, Forest Mind further develops the artist’s desire for the aesthetic image.
 Forest Mind emerges from the same dialogue Biemann engaged in with Inga people in the Amazon.
 It integrates audiovisual information on forest DNA, based on research performed in collaboration with scholars at the technology institute ETH Zurich, with the artist’s own interpretations of her encounters with the Inga people and the scientists.
 She uses these strategies to put intelligence in nature, as well as the complex interconnectedness between all the visible and invisible entities of the forest, into dialogue with Western scientists’ approach to the forest.
-By experimenting with imaging technologies that allow researchers to create DNA sequences by combining different entities (a sound file, an image, and a seed), Biemann produces what she understands to be more compelling than scientific images, for presentation in the art space; that is, an artistic, audiovisual rendition articulating the scientific process with the knowledge of the forest, which includes scientific narration, documentary footage, and a highly aestheticized video of the forest cropped in the shape of a tree.
+By experimenting with imaging technologies that allow researchers to create DNA sequences by combining different entities (a sound file, an image, and a seed), Biemann produces what she understands to be more compelling than scientific images for presentation in the art space; that is, she creates an artistic, audiovisual rendition articulating the scientific process with the knowledge of the forest, which includes scientific narration, documentary footage, and a highly aestheticized video of the forest cropped in the shape of a tree.

 A further poetic gesture, the embedding of DNA from experiments with Swiss scientists into one of the walls of the museum—thus performing a permanent connection between two worlds—was a peak moment that demonstrated the predilection in contemporary art toward forms and structures produced for, and within, the spatial conventions of the museum.
 This highlights the limits of artistic and curatorial gestures in Devenir Tierra: while the research took place as a collaboration between peoples, entities, materialities, and knowledge traditions, the final forms of many of the works—which are rooted in Western artistic conventions—still privilege the poetic gestures and aesthetic images produced for the institutional setting, undermining the transformative potential of the knowledge shared through these collaborations.